syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/track-changes.md

 ## Accept or reject a specific revision

-The following example demonstrates how to accept/reject specific revision in the document editor.
+The following example demonstrates how to accept/reject specific revision in the Document Editor.

 ```typescript
 /**